Avg: 2.9 from 13 votes

 Always check the Yosemite website Peregrine Closure page at nps.gov/yose/planyourvisit/… for the most current details and park alerts, and to learn more about the peregrine falcon, and how closures help it survive.
 This page also shares closures and warning due to current fires, smoke, etc.

-Pitch One - start at the oak with five trunks.
-Chimney past two chockstone/steps, then wander up to a notch in the ridgeline.
+Pitch One (100 ft) - Start at the oak with five trunks (now four trunks).
+Chimney past two chockstone/steps, then walk up easy ground to the bottom of a shattered chimney.

-Pitch Two - head up the shattered chimney.
-There is (in 2014) an ok fixed cam and a good piton on this pitch, and a fair amount of loose rock laying on horizontal surfaces.
+Pitch Two (120 ft) - Head up the shattered chimney (does not require chimney technique).
+There is (in 2022) a fixed cam (from before 2014) and a good piton on this pitch, and a fair amount of loose rock laying on horizontal surfaces.
 Near the top is a two-bolt anchor: two ancient button heads with aluminum foil hangers.
-We continued up to the ledge just above, where you are finally on the ridgeline and have great views of El Cap.
+Continue up to the spacious ledge just above, where you are finally on the ridgeline and have great views of El Cap.

-Pitch Three - up a short step, traverse along the ridgeline, then up another step with an appealing crack running up its nose.
-(An old bail anchor is out left from here.)
+Pitch Three (130 ft) - Climb up a short crack to the ridge, traverse along the ridge line, then up another step with an appealing crack running up its nose.
+(An old bail anchor is out left from here in 2014.)
 At the top of the step go past a large pine and belay at the next convenient boulders, or continue out along the ridge a ways (either option works, it just depends on how much you are feeling the rope drag).

-Pitch Five - the final 15-20 feet continues circling around the summit block - you can either go up or down here, both work.
-At the southwest corner of the summit you will find an easy path to the final perch, just south of the summit.
+Pitch Five (30 ft) - the final 15-20 feet continues circling right around the summit block - you can either go up or down here, both work.
+Continue around the corner of the summit and you'll find an easy path to the final perch, just south of the summit.